foxkit-js/foxkit/README.md

 ### See also

-- [`modern-diacritics`](https://github.com/Mitsunee/modern-diacritics): library for ascii-folding that also includes a `slugify` function
+- [`modern-diacritics`](https://github.com/Mitsunee/modern-diacritics): library for tranforming diacritics and latinizing text.
+Also includes a `slugify` function